The Link Between Smoking and Glaucoma

 One of the best actions you can take to improve your general health and your eye health is to quit smoking.

 Schedule an eye exam with Regional Eye Center to make sure your eyes are healthy.
-If any eye problems are detected, we’ll recommend the best treatment options.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+If any eye problems are detected, we’ll recommend the best treatment options.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.